-How many of you use AdWords labels?
+How many of you use labels in your Google Ads account?
 Anyone?
 Bueller?

 I think that AdWords labels are criminally underutilized.
 You can use them in so many ways and, at least for me, they are the key to an organized, successful campaign.